hrydgard/ppsspp-site/pages/privacy.md

 The only data collected is voluntary compatibility reports.
 This data is collected completely anonymously, only when manually enabled, and no personal data is ever collected or stored.

+## Privacy Policy for PPSSPP for iOS

+### Information collection and use

+The only data collected is voluntary compatibility reports.
+This data is collected completely anonymously, only when manually enabled, and no personal data is ever collected or stored.

 ## Privacy Policy for PPSSPP for Windows and other platforms

 ### Information collection and use